DataDog/documentation/content/agent/faq/downgrade-datadog-agent.md

 further_reading:
 ---

-For DEB or RPM package of the Datadog Agent, find below instructions to downgrade the Datadog Agent to a version `6.X.Y`.
+For DEB or RPM packages of the Datadog Agent, find below instructions to downgrade the Datadog Agent to version `6.X.Y`.

-**Note**: Those instructions works only for Datadog Agent version 6.x and above.
+**Note**: These instructions only work for Datadog Agent version 6.x and above.

 ## Debian/Ubuntu